-As part of the political agreement of 30 October 2020 on the distribution of the research reserve in 2021, DFF has been given the task of allocating funds to thematic research.
+As part of the political agreement of 28 October 2021 on the distribution of the research reserve in 2022, DFF has been given the task of allocating funds to thematic research.

-The call at hand concerns the thematic research, which DFF will support in 2021 within the politically determined area as described in: "Agreement between the Danish Government and the Liberal Party, the Social Liberal Party, the Danish People's Party, the Socialist People's Party, the Red-Green Alliance, the Conservative Party, the Alternative, the New Right, the Independent Greens and Liberal Alliance on: The allocation of the research reserve, including funds from the reserve earmarked to reboot the Danish economy and adress specific challenges related to COVID-19 in 2021, etc."
+The present call concerns the thematic research, which DFF will support in 2022 within the politically determined area as described in: "Agreement between the Danish Government (the Social Democrats), the Liberal Party, the Danish People's Party, the Socialist People's Party, the Social Liberal Party, the Red-Green Alliance, the Conservative Party, the New Right, the Independent Greens, Liberal Alliance, the Alternative, and the Christian Democrats on: A greener, healthier, and technologically stronger Denmark.
+The allocation of the research reserve, etc., in 2022".

-THEMATIC RESEARCH - GREEN TRANSITION 2021
+THEMATIC RESEARCH - GREEN RESEARCH 2022

-The following describes application deadlines, instruments, assessment criteria and general requirements as well as procedures, etc.
+The following describes the application deadline, instrument, assessment criteria, and general requirements as well as procedures, etc.

-2.1 APPLICATION DEADLINES
+2.1 APPLICATION DEADLINE

-All applications must be uploaded in the application system www.e-grant.dk no later than Thursday June 3 2021 at 12:00 (noon).
+All applications must be uploaded in the application system www.e-grant.dk no later than Wednesday 1 June 2022 at 12:00 (noon).

-2.2 GREEN TRANSITION
+2.2 GREEN RESEARCH

-DKK 308.2 million has been allocated to Independent Research Fund Denmark, with the purpose of allowing the fund, based on proposals chosen by a competitive process, to distribute funds for green, independent, curiosity-driven research in Denmark.
+DKK 110 million1 has been allocated to Independent Research Fund Denmark (DFF) with the purpose of allowing the fund, based on proposals chosen by a competitive process, to distribute funds for green, independent and curiosity-driven research in Denmark.